 for (var divisor = 2; divisor <= Math.Sqrt(candidate); divisor++)

 Then we can start writing some unit tests for this.
 First, we'll have to create the tests project and link them to the solution:

 -!- CODE language-console -!-dotnet new xunit -o PrimeService.Tests

 dotnet add ./PrimeService.Tests/PrimeService.Tests.csproj reference ./PrimeService/PrimeService.csproj

-Then within this directory, we can create the actual unit test.
+Now we can rename `UnitTest1.cs` to `PrimeService_IsPrimeShould.cs` and start writing our tests.
 For this example let's just create one simple test:

 -!- CODE language-cs -!-using Xunit;